There are two ways to create a map with Estimote Indoor Location:

 Setting up a location with Indoor Location app

 To create a location with the iOS app you're going to make two measurements of the room.
 These are done by walking along the location's perimeter and placing beacons on the walls according to the app's suggestions.

-- the app will show approximate measurements of the location.
+7. The app will show approximate measurements of the location.
 If they're good enough, tap Ok, proceed.
 You can later adjust the location size manually in Estimote Cloud (Can I edit an existing location?), so you don't need to get an inch-perfect map now.
-If you're not satisfied, tap Walk around once again and go through the measurement steps again
+If you're not satisfied, tap Walk around once again and go through the measurement steps again.

-- after you accept the location's shape, the app will suggest a number of beacons most suitable to map your location.
+8. After you accept the location's shape, the app will suggest a number of beacons most suitable to map your location.
 Put the exact number of beacons close to your phone and tap Go to beacon calibration.
-Now wait until the app detects and calibrates settings on all beacons
+Now wait until the app detects and calibrates settings on all beacons.

-- attach beacons to the walls according to the suggested placement.
+9. Attach beacons to the walls according to the suggested placement.
 You don't need to be perfectly accurate, but the closer the beacons are to the suggested placement, the more precise indoor location you'll get.
-Beacons should be placed vertically (little dot facing upwards) around chest height.
+Beacons should be placed vertically (with the little dot facing upwards) at approximately chest height.

 You’ve just created a location!
 It has been saved in Estimote Cloud and you can now navigate it in Estimote Indoor Location app.